snowplow/documentation/docs/destinations/forwarding-events/snowbridge/configuration/transformations/builtin/spEnrichedFilterContext.md

 # spEnrichedFilterContext

-`spEnrichedFilterContext`: Filters messages based on a regex match against a field in a context.
+`spEnrichedFilterContext`: Specific to Snowplow data.
+Filters messages based on a regex match against a field in a context.

 This transformation is for use on fileds from contexts.